usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-4.rst

 Step 1: Add Metrics Task to Plugin 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's create the new plugin task that uses Dioptra's metric logging.
+You will now create the new plugin task that uses Dioptra's metric logging.

 1. Go to the **Plugins** tab and open **sample_and_transform** from the previous step.
 2. Navigate to the ``sample_and_transform.py`` file you created.